What Does a PCOS Belly Look Like?

 Polycystic ovary syndrome (PCOS) is the most common endocrine disease among women, affecting 6% to 12% of all women of reproductive age.
 It is also the most common cause of infertility among women.

-PCOS belly is one symptom of this widespread syndrome.
-If you have a PCOS belly, it often means you are apple-shaped with a prominent fat pad around the middle of your waist.
+PCOS belly is characterized by an apple shape with a prominent fat pad around the middle of the waist.

-The cause is likely multifactorial and related to excess male hormones and other metabolic imbalances.
-It does not occur in everyone with PCOS but, if you’re overweight, you are likely to develop PCOS belly as part of your symptoms.
+There are likely multiple causes, mostly related to excess male hormones and other metabolic imbalances.
+It does not occur in everyone with PCOS, but if you’re overweight, you are likely to develop a PCOS belly as part of your symptoms.

 This guide goes over what a PCOS belly looks like, what causes it, and how you can deal with it.
 The most common questions women have about this common symptom will also be answered to give you a better chance of reducing its impact on your life.